jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

     This is a known issue.
 See https://issues.jboss.org/browse/JBIDE-18316

 * **Knowledge Base Builder Problem: JBoss Tools Knowledge Base problem: Nature is not installed on required Java project jboss-ejb-throws-exception-ejb-api.
 Use Quick Fix to include artifacts declared in that project into Content Assistant and Validation.**

      Quickstarts that require Knowledge Base capabilities to be enabled on the project display this warning.
 To resolve it, right-click on the warning message in the in the JBoss Developer Studio `Problems` window and choose `Quick Fix`.
 This opens a window with the fix `Enable Knowledge Base capabilities on project <project-name>` selected.
 Make sure all projects are selected and click `Finish` to resolve the warning.

+* **EJB Problem: An EJB module must contain one or more enterprise beans.**

+     Eclipse Web Tools Platform can not deploy simple JARs to the JBoss EAP server.
+For this reason, quickstarts subprojects that would normally deploy shared artifacts as JARs deploy them instead as EJB JARs.
+You can ignore this warning.